UniprJRC/tdist-MCD/README.md

 ## Replication Instructions

 This repository contains code and data to replicate all figures and tables from both the main manuscript and the supplementary information document.
+The MCD and few other functions rely on the free MATLAB Add On FSDA, which must be installed.

 ### Requirements